DelphiWorlds/TOTAL/README.md

 4. In the Search Path box, ensure that you have paths to the API, Core and Include folders of Kastri
 5. Create a 24x24 bitmap called Icon.bmp which will be used as the icon on the Delphi splash screen when your add-in loads, and save it in your add-in project folder
 6. Create a new unit (this will be for the wizard for your add-in) Typically, your add-in will use a wizard based on TIDENotifierWizard.
-You can use the TotalDemo.OTAWizard unit from the demo project as a basis or as a guideline for your wizard
+You can use the TotalDemo.OTAWizard unit from the demo project as a basis or as a guideline for your wizard.
 The main requirements are the Initialize function, the exports and initialization sections at the bottom of the unit

 This completes the basic requirements for your add-in.